Los Angeles Flower District: History

 In the 1990s and early 2000s, dozens of small flower malls and shops came downtown to do business near the renowned, historic Los Angeles Flower District; they consider themselves part of the District.
 Today, the general public shops throughout the area for its flowers and floral supply products alongside the retail florists and wedding and event planners.
 The District stretches from San Pedro Street west to Maple Street, from Seventh Street south to Ninth Street.
 But the two historic, major markets built the strong foundation of trust and quality through tenant-wholesalers who have supplied and shipped fresh flowers to customers across America for almost 100 years.

-A prominent area to check out here is the California Flower Mall.
-The California Flower Mall is in the heart of the Los Angeles, Flower District.
-Inside you will find more than 45000 sqft of fresh cut flowers and potted plants.
+A prominent area here is the California Flower Mall.
+Inside are more than 45000 sqft of fresh cut flowers and potted plants.
 More than 50 vendors provide floral industry professionals and the general public with exotic blooms from all corners of the earth.

 The flower district has made plans to renovate and expand in its business.
 The plan is to build a 15-story building next to the warehouses where the flower markets are held in now.
 It would be the southern half of the property, where maple street and 7th street lie.
-The 15-story building would include 323 residential unit.
+The 15-story building would include 323 residential units.
 That would take up the top 12 stories and the rest would be for office space, retail space, wholesale market space and restaurants.
-The project is said to finish hopefully in 2019.
+The project is said to finish in 2019.